Git-Raheman/kube/learn/kubectl-autocomplete.md

 That’s it.
 All users on your Ubuntu server who use bash with bash-completion installed will get kubectl autocompletion automatically.

 ---

-If you tell me:

-✅ Your Ubuntu version (e.g., 20.04, 22.04)
-✅ Your users’ shells (bash? zsh? other?)

-I can give you even more tailored instructions.